PoornimaKC/court-data-fetcher-flask-ocr/README.md

 🌐 4.
 Launch the Flask app

 python app.py
-Then open http://127.0.0.1:5000 in your browser.
+Then open http://127.0.0.1:5000 in the browser.

 📄 5.
 View Case Info or Download PDF
 Enter Case Type, Case Number, and Filing Year

 Click Search

-If case exists, you can download a PDF of the details.
+If case exists, We can download a PDF of the details.

 📁 Folder Structure